-If you or someone you care about has been in an accident while riding a Metra Transit System bus, a charter bus or a school bus in Columbus, you may wonder who should be held accountable.
-It’s frustrating to be injured as an innocent passenger and then get different answers and a lot of red tape when you try to get help paying for your medical bills and the time you have missed from work.
-But you are entitled to 100 percent of your costs, and a Columbus bus accident lawyer can help you get paid.
+If you or someone you care about has been in an accident while riding a METRA Transit System bus, a charter bus, or a school bus in Columbus, you can recover financial compensation.
+You’re entitled to recover a settlement for all your costs, and a Columbus, GA, bus accident attorney can help you get paid.

 John Foy & Associates is one of the biggest and best-known injury law firms in the state.
-Helping injured people recover money is the only thing we do, and over the years we’ve proven that we follow through and get results.
-We’d like to give you a free consultation, with no obligation, to talk about your bus accident and answer whatever questions you may have.
-Let us give you a free consultation.
-Call us at 404-400-4000 and get your free consultation today.
+Helping injured people recover money is the only thing we do.
+And over the years, we’ve proven that we follow through and get results.
+Call us at (404) 400-4000 and get your free consultation today.

-- Distracted driving.
-The large number of passengers create additional distractions for bus drivers.
+- Distracted driving: The large number of passengers creates additional distractions for bus drivers.

-- Unqualified drivers.
-Bus companies are supposed to screen their drivers before hiring them, and to make sure they have the training they need to do their jobs well.
+- Unqualified drivers: Bus companies are supposed to screen their drivers before hiring them and make sure they have the training they need to do their jobs well.
 Unfortunately, this doesn’t always happen, and the consequences can be disastrous.

 to find a John Foy office near you

 How Our Columbus, GA, Bus Accident Lawyers Can Help You

 When you retain one of our Columbus, GA, bus accident lawyers, they can help you in many ways.
 We can:

 - Consult with experts to support your claim